How to measure brand health and conduct a brand health audit

 The brands owned by the Forbes 500 organisations are estimated to account for 30% of their combined balance sheets.
 Furthermore, the top 100 brands in the Millward Brown Brandz list of the Most Valuable Brands show an increase in value of 14% in the past year alone, and 126% over the 10 years of the study.

 We think otherwise.
-Statistical analysis of the impact on satisfaction and advocacy of more emotional and intangible attributes, as well as observed behaviour tell us that emotions play a very important role.
+In-depth statistical analysis of market research data and observation tells us that emotions and intantible attributes of a brand can play a very important role.
+They can a decisive positive or negative impact on which brands win, customer satisfaction, advocacy and retention.
 Buyers of business products and services switch suppliers relatively infrequently and sometimes stay loyal for years – despite there being cheaper and possibly better products available to them.
-The reputation of a company (its brand by any other name) is so important that it could account for 50% not 5% of the buying decision.
+The reputation of a company (its brand by any other name) is so important that it could account for 50% rather than 5% of the buying decision.

 The risk manager who returns to the account manager who puts his mind at rest, the tradesman who enjoys a free coffee or newspaper at the builders’ merchant, or the IT manager who insists on a single printer manufacturer are certainly influenced by the brand, as well as the functional features of the products they choose.

 The crux of the issue here is ‘what is the brand?’ and ‘what makes it strong’?